-An alternative option is also being developed in conjunction with the previously detailed option 1.
-This option looks to provide dual utility power supplies of 11kV each to the building, from two diverse UKPN primary substations, which would remove the requirement for a life safety generator as the dual utility supplies would provide primary and secondary supplies to life safety equipment.
+The preferable option is for the buildings electrical supply strategy is to provide dual utility power supplies of 11kV each to the building, from two diverse UKPN primary substations.
+This removes the requirement for a life safety generator as the dual utility supplies would provide primary and secondary supplies to life safety equipment.

-Arup have engaged with UKPN who have confirmed that dual supplies are a viable option for the site and UKPN have prepared the utility connections quotations.
-The design team has engaged with the Building Control Officer to discuss the proposal who have confirmed the arrangement is feasible but require further information about the UKPN upstream infrastructure of each utility connection to verify how diverse the connections are.
+Arup have engaged with UKPN who have confirmed that dual supplies are a viable option for the site and the connection offers have been accepted.
+The design team has engaged with the Building Control Officer to discuss the proposal who have confirmed the arrangement is feasible but require further information about the UKPN upstream infrastructure of each utility connection before formal approval can be provided.
 These investigations are ongoing and will be confirmed in later design stages, with one of the two options outlined being taken forwards.

 In option 2, the space in the Basement of the Proposed Development currently allowed for, as detailed in the description of option 1, would be used for the installation of a future tenant generator of up to 1500kVA standby rated (or 1350kVA prime rated).

-In this case, as the generator function will be business continuity, rather than life safety, it is intended that the exhaust flue would be routed to the Tower roof, Level 31, instead of exhausting at Podium level, as the operating and testing hours could be more frequent.
-The exhaust flue would extract the combustion discharge gases at 4000mm above the FFL of Level 31.
+The generator ventilation strategy of air intake and discharge plenums with grillage at street level on Brock Street would be the same as mentioned in option 1.
+The exhaust flue would also discharge at the roof as with option 1.